franolicr/EYESonFX/content/publication/location_location_location.md

 {{< figure src="/ox-hugo/lctn_lctn_lctn.svg" >}}

-Location, location, location is an adage used in residential property market to stress the importance of a location to a property's value.
-Location is also important in FX markets, but here I use the expression to indicate that an FX trade may involve three different locations.
-Clearly both counterparties will be located somewhere, but the third, and probably the most important, location is where the trade itself is transaacted.
+Location, location, location is an adage used in residential property market to stress the importance of location to a property's value.
+Location is also important in FX markets, but here I also use the expression to indicate that an FX trade may involve three locations.
+Clearly both counterparties to the trade will be located somewhere, but the third, and probably the most important location, is where the trade itself is transaacted.
 The majority of FX trades are transacted electronically on different 'venues'.
 In this article, I explore how activity is distributed across these venues and how it has